The Blood of Yingzhou District: Cinematographic response to AIDS epidemic

 The Blood of Yingzhou District was released in 2006 and directed by Ruby Yang, a Hong Kong director.
 Through this documentary, Yang intended to communicate to the rest of China and the international community the struggle of orphans in the Anhui Province who had lost all support simply because their parents had been diagnosed with AIDS.
-Yang also released a documentary later on called The Blood of Yingzhou District Revisited which showcased the lives of the same children in The Blood of Yingzhou District some years later and allowed people to see their development and how growing understanding of AIDS helped improve their lives over the years.
+Yang also released a documentary later on called The Blood of Yingzhou District Revisited, which showcased the lives of the same children in The Blood of Yingzhou District some years later and allowed people to see their development and how growing understanding of AIDS helped improve their lives over the years.
 Additional cinematographic responses include Love For Life, a movie released in 2011 directed by Gu Changwei.
-A documentary that goes along with this movie as a sort of behind the scenes look into the life of the actors in the movie who are carriers of AIDS was also filmed; the name of this documentary is Together, and it was directed by Zhao Liang (director) and released in 2012.
+A documentary that goes along with this movie as a sort of behind-the-scenes look into the lives of the actors in the movie who are carriers of AIDS was also filmed; the name of this documentary is Together, and it was directed by Zhao Liang (director) and released in 2012.

 Reception

 This documentary follows the daily lives of various orphans from the Anhui Province who lost their parents to AIDS.
-The storyline is very powerful and striking because these young kids have been mostly abandoned by their relatives and the village as a whole.
+These young kids have been mostly abandoned by their relatives and the village as a whole.
 The documentary showcases the lonely lives these children have been living since the death of their parents simply because of a stigma against AIDS.
 These children are rejected and marginalized even though they themselves do not have the disease because of the ignorance of those around them.
-The documentary does a great job of communicating the importance of awareness because it is demonstrated that the children's parents contracted the disease because of a lack of education on how to prevent the disease from spreading, and the children are shown to have fell victim to ignorance as well because if the village or their relatives had been better educated, they would have received more much needed help earlier on.
-Thankfully, towards the end of the documentary and improvement in these children's lives is seen as they become part of a new family and are taken under the wing of a developing organization that aims to help victims of AIDS.
+The documentary communicates the importance of awareness because it is demonstrated that the children's parents contracted the disease because of a lack of education on how to prevent the disease from spreading, and the children are shown to have fallen victim to ignorance as well because if the village or their relatives had been better educated, they would have received much more needed help earlier on.
+Towards the end of the documentary, an improvement in these children's lives is seen as they become part of a new family and are taken under the wing of a developing organization that aims to help victims of AIDS.